pydio/cells-sdk-java/README.md

 The Pydio Cells Java SDK wraps a standard [OpenAPI](https://www.openapis.org) client to communicate with a Pydio Cells server via its REST API.

-The client classes are generated with [Swagger](https://swagger.io) for Cells 2.x release train and we provide a transport layer to ease implementation of client application in Java.
+The client classes are generated with [Swagger](https://swagger.io) for Cells v2 and v3 and we provide a transport layer to ease implementation of client application in Java.

 This library also provides a Java implementation of a simplified client that can communicate with both a Cells _and_ a legacy Pydio 8 server.
 We rely on this implementation to develop the Cells Client for Android.